 Visit here for rafting the famous river or crossing to Argentina.
 There are 2 sections of the river for rafting: class IV+ which cost CL45,000 for purportedly one hour of rafting according to other tourists I met and a class V section for CL80,00 which was unfortunately not being run when I was there because the water level was too high.
 Accommodation and food

 in the small town.
-The respective rates seem to hover around CL10,000/person with breakfast and CL45,000/4 people.
+The respective rates seem to hover around CL10,000/person with breakfast and CL45,000 for a 4 person room.
 Some places have WiFi.
 There was a great take away stand next to the hostel where a plato del día

 goes for CL3,000 - the lasagne was excellent.
 Transport

 Buses to Chaitén leave at 6:00 am and 12:00 pm for CL2,000.
 Possible that the transport to Argentina stops only at the Chilean border post.
 Also service all the way to Puerto Montt several times per week.

 Small town all but abandoned after the 2008 eruption of the volcano of the same name.
 Lots of damage remains and many former inhabitants